ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The following requirements are more specific requirements for semantics:

 REQ-LAYER-NAVIGATE:
-: SIMAP must provide capability to navigate inside the topology layer and between the topology layers.
+: SIMAP must provide capability to navigate both within a topology layer and between topology layers.
+: Within-layer navigation means that SIMAP client applications should be able to move among entities that belong to the same layer.
+For example, in the IGP layer, the navigation should allow moving between OSPF/IS-IS management domains, OSPF/IS-IS areas, OSPF/IS-IS processes, OSPF/IS-IS interfaces, and OSPF/IS-IS links.
+: Between‑layer navigation is the navigation across layers that should display the dependencies of entities in one layer on those in another.
+For instance, an IP interface that is supported by an Ethernet interface should be visible when moving between the corresponding layers.

 REQ-EXTENSIBLE:
 : SIMAP must be extensible with metadata.
 As examples, a controller or the client application could add a custom “location” attribute